CONSTITUTION & BYLAWS

 Constitution and Bylaws Committee: The Chairperson shall serve for at least one (1) year and shall remain as a member of the Committee thereafter for an additional year.
 The duties of the Committee shall be to make recommendations to the Society for such changes in the Constitution and Bylaws as may be required for the legal and proper conduct of the Society’s business.
 Such recommendations must be submitted in writing to the Active members by the business office as described in Article IX of these bylaws.

-Nominating Committee: The Immediate Past President shall serve as the Committee Chairperson for (1) year.
+Nominating Committee: At the end of his/her term, the President becomes a member of the Nominating Committee for a three-year term, including one year as the Committee Chairperson (the first year of his/her term).
 The Committee shall consist of seven individuals, two members of the Society, nominated and elected each year by the membership at the annual election for a term of (2) years; plus three recent Past Presidents of the Society who are able and willing to serve.
 The Nominating Committee shall select and nominate from the Active Membership of the Society at least two candidates for each of the Society Officer and Director openings to be filled at the annual election.
 They shall provide these names, and other names as obtained in Article II, Section 2, to the Active members by ballot as described in Article II, Section 1.
 Selection of nominees shall be considerate of the issues of clinical versus basic science representation in the Society as well as sex and minority concerns.